tania18alam-png/sales-data-analysis/README.md

 - CSV
 ## Project Overview

-This project analyzes sales data to identify trends, patterns, and key business insights.
+This project explores sales data using Python, Pandas, and SQL to understand the dataset and calculate key sales metrics.

 ## Analysis Performed